 if in travel status on these days.

-Contact the Sponsored Funds travel office before traveling internationally.
-Rules
+Please contact the Sponsored Funds travel office (76752) before traveling internationally.

-governing export controls may require federal agency prior approval or restrict travel
+Rules governing export controls may require federal agency prior approval or restrict

 International travel for research and training has become an increasingly common activity of sponsored programs.
 To support this important activity, the Board of Directors of the Research Foundation (RF) authorized the RF to provide blanket international travel assistance coverage, as well as emergency health insurance benefits, for all persons (other than independent contractors) traveling overseas on official Research Foundation business.
-Below is a summary of some of the programs offered.
-We encourage you to review and further information is available from Sponsored Funds.
+We encourage you to review link below and call 76752, the Sponsored Funds travel office if you need further assistance or have any questions.
+Go to link for details:

 FLY AMERICA ACT